How Much Does General Liability Insurance Cost in Colorado?

 Colorado's costs exceed both neighboring and regional benchmarks.
 Adjacent states like Kansas, Wyoming and Utah fall 25% to 30% below Colorado.
 The same pattern exists across the broader Mountain West region: Montana and Idaho businesses pay around $95 to $97 monthly.
 Nevada, while having higher costs at $131, is still more affordable than Colorado.

 This state average serves as a reference point, not a quote.
 Actual costs shift based on your industry's claim exposure, specific business operations and claims history, even when coverage limits remain the same.
+To get a cost estimate based on your business profile, use the Colorado general liability insurance cost calculator below.

 To estimate average general liability insurance costs in Colorado, we analyzed quote data from major U.S. small business insurance providers and modeled standardized premium estimates across common business profiles.
-These modeled results are designed to provide a consistent state benchmark and show how premiums vary by key baseline factors including business size, industry and location within Colorado.
+These modeled results are designed to provide a consistent state benchmark and show how premiums vary by key baseline factors, including business size, industry and location within Colorado.

 Dataset Scope and Assumptions